AssemblyScript/website/src/status.md

 Not all language features are equally viable to implement on top of WebAssembly's current capabilities, and while AssemblyScript is already useful today, there is also still a lot to do.
 Keep in mind that WebAssembly is an evolving technology, and so is AssemblyScript.

+## Philosophy

+The original idea making AssemblyScript attractive is that it wants to be a thin and efficient layer on top of WebAssembly with a familiar syntax, ultimately producing lean and mean Wasm binaries.
+This idea is composed of two components, however, that are sometimes antagonal: **Lean and mean** implies that we have to stay close to WebAssembly, not overdoing things while rather investing in future WebAssembly features, while a **familiar syntax** naturally makes us want to support more of the original language right now.
+One could say that AssemblyScript is moving on a slippery slope by design, encouraging its team to pursue their vision, with the ultimate goal being to get rid of as much of the slope as we can without sacrificing either efficiency or usability.

 ## WebAssembly features

 Some crucial language features rely on [future WebAssembly functionality](https://github.com/WebAssembly/proposals) to be efficient.
 The following table aims to give an overview from a WebAssembly perspective: